ubcgif/mvi/content/theory.rst

 regularization to adjust the relative influence of the misfit and regularization functions.
 While previous version of the ``MAG3D`` and ``MVI`` made use of a depth or distance weighting, in this version we calculate the weights directly from the sensitivity matrix.
-We calculate the sensitivity weights as follow
+We define the sensitivity weights as follow

 .. math::